 Today’s recipe is a rich and flavorful Japanese katsu curry served with chicken katsu or tonkatsu over rice.
-The crunchy texture with creamy sauce is simply irresistible.
+The crunchy texture of chicken cutlets slathered in a creamy sauce is the ultimate comfort dish.

-I’d been traveling in Kyoto (京都) for the past 4 days and got to enjoy fabulous food like Kobe Beef, and Kaiseki course.
+I have been traveling in Kyoto (京都) for the past 4 days and got to enjoy fabulous foods like Kobe Beef, and Kaiseki course.
 My Japan adventure continues tomorrow as we head to Hokkaido (北海道), which is known for its fresh seafood, dairy, and vegetable produce.
 Follow @justonecookbook on Instagram to see the recent updates!

 Watch How to Make Baked Tonkatsu 揚げないとんかつの作り方